-Citizens of the United States, Palau and Federated States of Micronesia as well as citizens from Australia, New Zealand, Canada, European Union, South Korea, Japan, Taiwan and the Philippines can get a tourist visa upon arrival which is valid for 30 days.
-Citizens from all other countries must apply for a tourist visa prior to traveling to the marshall Islands.
+Citizens of the United States, Palau and the Federated States of Micronesia, as well as citizens from Australia, New Zealand, Canada, European Union, South Korea, Japan, Taiwan and the Philippines, can get a tourist visa upon arrival which is valid for 30 days.
+Citizens from all other countries must apply for a tourist visa prior to traveling to the Marshall Islands.
 All visas can be extended for up to 90 days in total.

 All visitors must have a passport, that is valid for at least 6 months, enough funds to pay for their stay and an onward or return ticket.

-Land is owned by clans, where the chief is in charge of land tenure, use of resources and their distribution as well as settlement of disputes.
-The clan head supervises the the maintenance of the lands and the daily activities while the workers are responsible for the daily work on the land, like cleaning, farming and construction activities.
+The land is owned by clans, where the chief is in charge of land tenure, use of resources and their distribution as well as a settlement of disputes.
+The clan head supervises the maintenance of the lands and the daily activities while the workers are responsible for the daily work on the land, like cleaning, farming and construction activities.
 The land is passed down from generation to generation through the mother.